 Inglenook near PorthmadogRef: 2052

 'Ereiniog', surrounded by breathtaking scenery, is a historical detached farmhouse built in 1544.
 In the centre of the lounge is a ship's keel from one of the ships which was part of the war of the roses.
 It is delicately carved with ridges and roses and the slight curve of the keel can still be seen.
 This decorative feature is carried on in the massive beam above the inglenook fireplace which is as big as a small room.
 This proud farmhouse situated in an elevated green valley just north of Porthmadog with lovely views of the surronding countryside from all the windows.
+This cottage is near to one of the new UNESCO World Heritage sites for Wales Slate - Gorseddau and Prince of Wales Slate Quarries, Railways and Mill.
 The farmhouse has been well prepared with much attention to detail and is ideal for a relaxing holiday for those wanting to explore the surrounding countryside and fish in the well stocked lake at the head of the valley.
 The location is within the Snowdonia National Park and there are many footpaths for walking the hills and around the lake and is ideal for cycling along the lanes past historic buildings and discrete slate workings.
 Surrounded by farmland with sheep and lambs and yet close to the coast with Cricieth, Porthmadog and Black Rock Sands a 15 min drive away.
 Nearby is the pretty village of Beddgelert and the picturesque valley of Cwm Pennant.
 There are several footpaths through the farmland and around the lake making this ideal for those who enjoy walking and trout fishing (see below).
 The house is extremely comfortably furnished throughout with every effort made to ensure a home from home atmosphere.

 2 BEDROOMS: 1 Double bedroom, 1 Twin bedroom.
 Bed linen provided, cot also available.
 Towels available to hire.